Average-case Speedup for Product Formulas: Preliminary: -Locality, Uniform Smoothness, and Hypercontractivity

-In the first inequality, we use the induction hypothesis; in the second, we decompose the operator w.r.t to the $m+1$-qubit.
-Lastly rewrite in terms of the set $S'\subset\{m+1,m,\cdots,1\} $ to complete the induction. \end{proof} To compare with Hypercontractivity, it is worth bringing Proposition~\ref{prop:general_pauli_expansion} to the following form. \begin{cor}[Non-commutative Hypercontractivity] In the setting of Proposition~\ref{prop:general_pauli_expansion},
+Each application produces two branches, and the total $2^n$ branches are labeled by the subsets $S\subset \{n,\cdots, 1\}$.
+We may regroup the conditional expectations since they are just taking partial traces of disjoint subsystems.
+The power $(C_p)^{|S|}$ comes from the times the branch $(1-E_s)$ appears. \end{proof} To compare with the existing Hypercontractivity for qubits, it is worth bringing Proposition~\ref{prop:general_pauli_expansion} to the following form. \begin{cor}[Non-commutative Hypercontractivity] In the setting of Proposition~\ref{prop:general_pauli_expansion},

-\end{cor} This is equivalent to the existing bound (Fact~\ref{fact:nc_hyper}), up to slightly worse constants.
-However, the martingale formulation streamlines a simple proof (Proposition~\ref{prop:unif_subsystem_recap}) and, more importantly, allows us to adapt to different settings in the subsequent sections. \begin{proof} Bound the normalized p-norm $\lnormp{\vF}{\bar{p}}:=\frac{\lnormp{\vF}{p}}{\lnormp{\vI}{p}}$ by Pauli expansion
+\end{cor} This is equivalent to the existing bound (Fact~\ref{fact:nc_hyper}) up to slightly worse constants.
+However, the martingale formulation streamlines a simple proof (Proposition~\ref{prop:unif_subsystem_recap}) and, more importantly, allows us to adapt to different settings in the subsequent sections. \begin{proof}[Proof of Corollary~\ref{cor:unif_implies_hyper}] Bound the normalized p-norm $\lnormp{\vF}{\bar{p}}:=\frac{\lnormp{\vF}{p}}{\lnormp{\vI}{p}}$ by Pauli expansion $\sigma_S:=\{\vsigma^x,\vsigma^y,\vsigma^z\}^{\labs{S}}$